Rudxain/blog/proposal/UnderGrounds.md

 # UnderGrounds™
 Undertale modded to have NewGrounds audio and small references to its culture.
+Everything here is subject to change, and open to suggestions!

 ## Audio
-Audio replacements.
-It's subject to change, and open to suggestions:
+Audio replacements:
 - BAaTH -> Goukisan - Betrayal of Fate (maybe "Betrayal of Fear"?)
 - CORE -> Dimrain47 - The Falling Mysts.
 I bet this is the most perfect choice!
 - Your Best Nightmare -> Dimrain47 - At the Speed of Light.
 I guess?
 We need some intense breakcore with "evil energy"